Legacy-Visuals-Project/Animatium/README.md

       pixels that cause issues.
     - Type: BOOLEAN
 - [X] fakeMissPenaltySwing
     - Description: In vanilla Minecraft, if the player has missed their hit, there will be a 10 ms delay on top of the attack cooldown before they can can swing again.
 Enable this feature to play a fake swing animation during that 10 ms delay to match <=1.7.x.
     - Type: BOOLEAN
 - [X] showUsageSwingingParticles
     - Description: Shows fake block-breaking particles during usage swinging to match <=1.7.x.
     - Type: BOOLEAN
 - [X] customHitColor
     - Description: Modifies the entity damage tint color.
     - Type: BOOLEAN
 - [X] deepRedHurtTint
     - Description: Modifies the entity damage tint alpha to be less like in Oranges Old Animations mod.
     - Type: BOOLEAN
+- [X] disableParticlePhysics
+    - Description: Allows particles to bypass collision logic.
+    - Type: BOOLEAN
+- [X] particleMultiplier
+    - Description: Changes how many sharpness particles are shown on entity damage/hit.
+    - Type: BOOLEAN
   </details>

 <details>